San0330/NCC/README.md

 - ✅ Client + server-side validation (no empty tasks)
 - ✅ UI using Tailwind CSS CDN
 - ✅ Dynamic views with ViewBag and ViewData examples
+- ✅ MySQL data access (in ADO.NET and EF branch)

 ---